AdamPBell/benchmarksman/README.md

 Why
 ===

-Using [benchmark.js][benchmark] directly can be a little annoying if you just want it to log ops/sec for a bunch of different code snippets.
+Using [benchmark.js][benchmark] directly can be a little tedious if you just want it to log ops/sec for a bunch of different code snippets.